good-ware/js-log/README.md

       sql: {
         // Fine-tune filtering for category 'one.'
 All of these keys are optional.
         allowLevel: 'off', // Enable tag filtering for all log entries regardless of their levels. 'off' is needed
-          // because the default is 'warn' which causes all log entries with warn and error levels to be logged.
+          // because the default is 'warn'
         level: 'more', // Set the log entry's level to 'more'
         // Log entries are sent to all transports by default (console, file, errorFile, cloudWatch).
 Each transport
         // can be overridden: